-In order to answer these questions concerning the extent of early retirement related to unemployment as well as regarding its distribution in categories of economic subsectors, establishment size and skills level, a data set will be required which allows event history analyses along the employment, unemployment and retirement histories of individuals.
-For this purpose, we have used the IAB7 employment subsample (IABES) 1975 - 1995.
+The concept of unemployment-related transfer payments serving as a "bridge" between employment and retirement hinges on what is before and after an individual's unemployment episode.
+Therefore, statistics of unemployment by age are insufficient for capturing the issue.
+A data set will be required which allows event history analyses along the employment, unemployment and (ideally also) retirement histories of individuals.
+For this purpose, we have used the IAB employment subsample (IABES) 1975-1995.
 This is a scientific use file with anonymous data on one percent of all employees registered by the social insurance system within the given period of 21 years.
-Nearly eight million records provide evidence of the employment history of nearly 560.000 persons.
-Some information on the establishments8 by which the social insurance registrations were filed have been supplemented, as well as data on periods during which the individuals in the sample claimed unemployment compensation of some sort or received training allowances from the Federal Employment Service (for details, cf. Bender/Haas/Klose 2000).
+Nearly eight million records provide evidence of the employment history of nearly 560,000 persons.
+Some information on the establishments by whom the social insurance registrations were filed have been supplemented, as well as data on periods during which individuals in the sample claimed unemployment compensation of some sort or received training allowances from the Federal Employment Service (for details, cf. Bender/Haas/Klose 2000).